theNewFlesh/aspect-js/framework.md

 present  - unlock port when data is present unlocked - port remains unlocked override - unlock all ports when data is present

+nodes fire only when all of their ports are unlocked

 ---EVENTS-----------------------------------------------------------------------
 SearchBox